If you are experiencing a medical emergency please dial 911 immediately

-Female sexuality is complex.
+Female sexuality is complicated.
 At its core is a need for closeness and intimacy.
 Women also have physical needs.
 When there is a problem in either the emotional or physical part of your life, you can have sexual problems.

 Some common causes include: